Copper to fibre: why you should be moving customers now

 To do this requires detailed communication and planning.
 Twelve months might appear a long time to get your house in order, but the longer you leave migration, the less control you’re going to have over the process and less time you’ll have to manage any issues, should they occur.

 All customers need to move their services before the deadline date, to avoid cut off.
-We recommend a 12-month migration process to ensure smooth transition before the cut-off date passes.
+We recommend a migration process to ensure smooth transition before the cut-off date passes.
 Some customers will find it useful to pilot or test the solution prior to the changeover, which will require additional time.

 Many of you might be used to exemptions to disconnection when you’ve migrated other services as part of a product exit, but for copper services in nbn rollout regions, there will be no exemptions to disconnection.
 This means that if you leave it late and issues arise, the worst-case scenario could eventuate - customers with no service.

 But there is a significant upside to the move.
 Our Ethernet Access fibre solution is more reliable than copper, with a much higher capacity, which will give your customers room for growth which they may need going forward.
 And our Ethernet Access solution over nbn TC2 is also now available.

 So how do we get through the migration process together?
 We’ve outlined three basic stages for you and your customers to follow.

 Evaluate pathway solutions

 By now, many of you will have received information from your service manager about the services that will be disconnected.
 All of the impacted copper services which are due to be disconnected in the first window have been identified and pre-assessed, to see if they can be migrated straight to a fibre solution.
 And we know the bandwidth and our current copper monthly rental charge for each connection.
 This information is critical as it allows you to create a plan around your migration to fibre and to fully understand what’s required.

 Pilot / test new technologies